Killer of former Fettes College teacher must serve at least 22 years in jail

 Following the killing, McNaughton, along with his flatmate Paul Black, 65, hid the pensioner’s body until about August 15, when they put it in a suitcase and drove it to a layby on the A696 between Otterburn and Belsay in Northumberland, where they dumped it next to a wall.

-McNaughton, who admitted murder and attempting to pervert the course of justice in 2023 before Black’s trial, was sentenced to life imprisonment with a recommendation that he serve a minimum of 22 years behind bars when he was sentenced at Glasgow High Court on Monday.
+McNaughton, who admitted murder and attempting to defeat the ends of justice in 2023 before Black’s trial, was sentenced to life imprisonment with a recommendation that he serve a minimum of 22 years behind bars when he was sentenced at Glasgow High Court on Monday.

 Black was cleared of murder following a trial at the High Court in Edinburgh in May, with the jury returning a not proven verdict.

-However, during the trial he admitted attempting to pervert the course of justice and was sentenced to five and a half years for that.
+However, during the trial he admitted attempting to defeat the ends of justice and was sentenced to five and a half years for that.

+Judge Lord Scott said it was made “clear” to him during Black’s trial Mr Coshan was “a loved brother, uncle and friend” to those who knew him.

+He noted Coshan had been diagnosed with Parkinson’s in his latter years and told McNaughton he had “exploited” the former teacher’s deteriorating health “before you decided he must die”.